Energy policy of Australia: History and governance

 The New South Wales Enquiry marked the beginning of the end of the centralised power utility monopolies and established the direction of a new trajectory in Australian energy policy, towards decentralisation, interconnection of States and the use of markets for coordination.
-Similar enquiries were subsequently established in Victoria (by the Parliament) and elsewhere, and during the 1990s the industry was comprehensively restructured in southeastern Australia and subsequently corporatised.
+Similar enquiries were subsequently established in Victoria (by the Parliament and with help from Mayer H) and elsewhere, and during the 1990s the industry was comprehensively restructured in southeastern Australia and subsequently corporatized..

 Following the report by the Industry Commission on the sector moves towards a national market developed.
 The impetus towards system-wide competition was encouraged by the Hilmer recommendations.
 The establishment of the National Electricity Market in 1997 was the first major accomplishment of the new Federal/State cooperative arrangements under the Council of Australian Governments.
 The governance provisions included a National Electricity Code, the establishment in 1996 of a central market manager, the National Electricity Market Management Company (NEMMCO), and a regulator, National Electricity Code Administrator (NECA).

 Following several years experience with the new system and several controversies an energy market reform process was conducted by the Ministerial Council on Energy.
 As a result, beginning in 2004, a broader national arrangement, including electricity and gas and other forms of energy, was established.
 These arrangements are administered by a national regulator, the Australian Energy Regulator (AER), and a market rule-making body, the Australian Energy Market Commission (AEMC), and a market operator, the Australian Energy Market Operator (AEMO).

 Over the 10 years from 1998–99 to 2008–09, Australia's electricity use increased at an average rate of 2.5% a year.
 In 2008–09, a total of 261 TWh of electricity (including off-grid electricity) was generated in Australia.
 Between 2009 and 2013 NEM energy usage had decreased by 4.3% or almost 8 TWh.